Harry Raymond Eastlack

-Harry Raymond Eastlack, Jr. (17 November 1933 – 11 November 1973) was the subject of the most recognized case of FOP (fibrodysplasia ossificans progressiva) from the 20th century.
+Harry Raymond Eastlack, Jr. (17 November 1933 – 11 November 1973) was an American man who became the subject of the most recognized case of fibrodysplasia ossificans progressiva (FOP) from the 20th century.
 His case is also particularly acknowledged, by scientists and researchers, for his contribution to medical advancement.
-After suffering from a rare, disabling, and currently incurable genetic disease, Eastlack decided to have his skeleton and medical history donated to the Mütter Museum of the College of Physicians of Philadelphia in support of FOP research.
+After living with a rare, disabling, and currently incurable genetic disease, Eastlack decided to have his skeleton and medical history donated to the Mütter Museum of the College of Physicians of Philadelphia in support of FOP research.
 His skeleton is one of the few FOP-presenting, fully articulated ones in existence, and it has proved valuable to the study of the disease.

 As is characteristic of FOP patients, Eastlack did not demonstrate any possible sign of a disease at birth except for a malformation of the big toes.
 At the time it was not recognized as the first clinical sign of FOP.
 It was not until 1937 when the first heterotopic ossification symptom surfaced.
-By the time of his death, Eastlack's skeleton bore sheets of bone along the vertebrae, which fused to and locked his skull, and branches of bone along his limbs, which immobilized his shoulders, elbows, hips, and knees.
+By the time of his death, Eastlack's skeleton bore sheets of bone along the vertebrae that fused to and locked his skull, and branches of bone along his limbs, which immobilized his shoulders, elbows, hips, and knees.
 He died in Philadelphia of bronchial pneumonia six days before his 40th birthday.

 Early life

 Birth

-Harry Eastlack was born on November 17, 1933 at 10:24 AM in the Woman's Hospital of Philadelphia.
-There are no reports of any difficulties during his delivery, though there was the observation of a minor congenital malformation.
-The noted malformation was his congenital bilateral hallux valgus, oftentimes referred to as a bunion.
+Harry Raymond Eastlack, Jr., was born on 17 November 1933, at around 10:24 a.m. in the morning, in the Woman's Hospital of Philadelphia, as the youngest of two children of Harry Raymond Eastlack, Sr., and his spouse, Helene Florence Eastlack, Sr. (née Brown).
+There are no reports of any difficulties during delivery though there was the observation of a minor congenital malformation.
+The noted malformation was a congenital bilateral hallux valgus, oftentimes referred to as a bunion.